FutureWeaver: Planning Test-Time Compute for Multi-Agent Systems with Modularized Collaboration

 \subsection{Dual-Level Planning Architecture}

-While collaboration modules provide a structured abstraction for multi-agent coordination, they also introduce the challenge of how to allocate computation effectively under budget constraints.
-Distributing test-time resources across modules is inherently uncertain, since the system cannot know in advance which modules will be invoked or how their interactions will unfold.
-This uncertainty motivates the need for a planning mechanism that adaptively determines which modules to invoke and how to allocate computation across them, ensuring resources are used efficiently to \emph{maximize} task performance under strict budget constraints.
+While collaboration modules provide a structured abstraction for multi-agent coordination, they also introduce the challenge of choosing, among heterogeneous agent/module invocations at each step with different costs and downstream implications.
+Under a hard budget, distributing test-time resources across modules is inherently uncertain, since the system cannot know a priori which coordination choices will be needed later or how costly future interactions will become.
+We therefore require an inference-time planner that jointly prioritizes promising immediate actions and anticipates whether they can be extended into effective, budget-feasible trajectories.

-Inspired by A* search \citep{hart1968formal,meng2024llm}, \sys frames this planning problem as exploring a search tree in which each node corresponds to selecting an action $\alpha_t = (a_t, \upsilon_t)$ at step $t$, evaluated by a short-term gain $g(\alpha_t)$ and a long-term gain $h(\alpha_t)$\footnote{Here, cumulative and future gains correspond inversely to cumulative and future costs in A*.}.
-Short-term planning plays the role of $g(\alpha_t)$: it identifies the most promising immediate actions given the current history $\mathcal{H}_t$ and remaining budget.
-Long-term planning corresponds to $h(\alpha_t)$: it speculates over possible future trajectories to estimate whether continuing from $\alpha_t$ can plausibly stay within budget and still lead to task success.
-By combining these two signals, \sys selects the action with the highest overall utility $f(\alpha_t) = g(\alpha_t) + h(\alpha_t),$ ensuring that each immediate step is not only locally promising but also aligned with a globally feasible, budget-respecting trajectory.

-This dual perspective, short-term effectiveness constrained by long-term viability, is what enables \sys to allocate computation in a way that maximizes task performance under strict budget limits.
+Inspired by best-first search and A*~\citep{hart1968formal,meng2024llm}, we treat inference as an iterative expansion of a search tree over actions $\alpha_{\scriptscriptstyle t} = (a_{\scriptscriptstyle t}, \upsilon_{\scriptscriptstyle t})$, where $a_{\scriptscriptstyle t}$ denotes an agent or collaboration module and $\upsilon_{\scriptscriptstyle t}$ is its instantiated input.\footnote{We use A* only as an organizing analogy: $g(\cdot)$ captures local progress signals, while $h(\cdot)$ provides a low-cost lookahead signal over remaining budget feasibility.} Each candidate action is scored by two complementary terms: a short-horizon gain $g(\alpha_{\scriptscriptstyle t})$ that ranks immediate promise given the current history $\mathcal{H}_t$, and a long-horizon feasibility score $h(\alpha_{\scriptscriptstyle t})$ that estimates whether $\alpha_{\scriptscriptstyle t}$ admits plausible budget-compliant continuations.
+Crucially, the feasible speculative set produced by long-horizon planning is carried forward to condition the next step's short-horizon proposal distribution, coupling lookahead with candidate generation rather than using feasibility as a passive filter.